Introduction

 Follow the steps below to mitigate the risk of undesirable bookings.
-This is not a definitive list and should be used in conjunction with other checking mechanisms.
+This document is not a definitive list and should be used in conjunction with other checking mechanisms.

-ASK What’s planned and who’s planning it?
+ASK: What’s planned and who’s planning it?

 1. Who is the individual or organisation booking the event?